Introduction

 8. Assets must give acceptable risk vs. return in all stages of the market cycle, which may require excluding certain asset types.

-For example, we do not include high-yield (junk) bonds in our portfolios, as, in our view, they have unattractive risk/return profiles in turbulent markets, and minimising portfolio falls is vital to us and our clients.
+For example, we do not include high-yield (junk) bonds in our portfolios, as they have unattractive risk/return profiles in turbulent markets.
+Minimising portfolio falls is vital to us and our clients.

 During the portfolio construction process, we look to minimise the downsides, including the scenario of our clients finishing work before a prolonged market downturn and withdrawing income from a depleted investment pot.
 These portfolio "tilts" have historically contributed towards a more sustainable income during challenging times.

-We build our portfolios based on around a century of historical market data, and we are typically investing our clients' retirement money with a multi-decade horizon.
+We build our portfolios based on around a century of historical market data and typically invest our clients' retirement money with a multi-decade horizon.

 Portfolio construction basics